Chemical weapon proliferation: Japan

-Japan both employed and stored chemical weapons on the territory of mainland China between 1937 and 1945, leaving approximately two million tons of chemical weapons in China at the end of the war.
+Japan both used and stored chemical weapons on the territory of mainland China between 1937 and 1945.
+They left approximately two million tons of chemical weapons in China at the end of the war.
 The weapons mostly contained a mustard gas-lewisite mixture.
-They are classified as abandoned chemical weapons under the CWC; their destruction under a joint Japan-China program started in September 2010, in Nanjing using mobile destruction facilities.
+They are classified as abandoned chemical weapons under the CWC.
+The destruction of the weapons under a joint Japan-China program started in September 2010, in Nanjing using mobile destruction facilities.

-As of December 1993, Japan has signed the Chemical Weapons Convention.
-Japan ratified the Chemical Weapons Convention in 1995.
-The JSDF has chemical weapon facilities and some samples for use in development of protection against chemical weapons which it said JGSDF Central NBC protection Troop.
-In 1995, JGSDF admitted possession of samples of sarin.
+During December 1993, Japan signed the Chemical Weapons Convention and ratified the CWC in 1995.
+The JSDF does have chemical weapon facilities and samples to use in the development of protection against chemical weapons.
+The JGSDF Central NBC protection Troop admitted having samples of sarin in 1995.

 Libya

-Libya produced limited quantities of chemical weapons during the 1980s, and is known to have used such weapons in combat at least once when it attempted to use chemical weapons against Chadian troops in 1987.
+Libya produced limited quantities of chemical weapons during the 1980s and is known to have used these weapons in combat at least once when they attempted to use chemical weapons against Chadian troops in 1987.

 Since then, Libya constructed what is believed to be the largest chemical weapon production facility in the developing world in the Rabta industrial complex.
-This facility was the cornerstone of the Libyan CW program, and has produced mustard gas, sarin, and phosgene since production began in the late 1980s.
+This facility was the cornerstone of the Libyan CW program and has produced mustard gas, sarin, and phosgene since production began in the late 1980s.
 In March 1990 a suspicious fire broke out there following accusations by the United States.

 Strict United Nations sanctions from 1992 to 1999 rendered Rabta inactive.

 Libya used chemical weapons, under Muammar Gaddafi's regime, in a war with Chad.
 In 2003, Gaddafi agreed to accede to the CWC in exchange for "rapprochement" with western nations.
 At the time of the Libyan uprising against Gaddafi, Libya still controlled approximately 11.25 tons of poisonous mustard gas.
 Because of destabilization, concerns increased regarding possibilities and likelihood that control of these agents could be lost.
 With terrorism at the core of concern, international bodies cooperated to ensure Libya is held to its obligations under the treaty.
 Libya's post-Gaddafi National Transitional Council is cooperating with the Organisation for the Prohibition of Chemical Weapons regarding the destruction of all legacy chemical weapons in the country.
 After assessing the chemical stockpiles, the Libyan government will receive a deadline from the OPCW to destroy the CW.

-Libya's chemical program was completely abandoned on December 19, 2003 along with their other weapons of mass destruction programs as part of a program to get sanctions lifted and normalize relations with foreign governments.
+Libya's chemical program was completely abandoned on December 19, 2003, along with their other weapons of mass destruction programs as part of a program to get sanctions lifted and normalize relations with foreign governments.
 In 2004, between 27 February and 3 March, Libya destroyed 3,200 chemical weapon artillery shells under supervision of the Organisation for the Prohibition of Chemical Weapons (OPCW).
 On 5 March 2004, Libya declared a stockpile of 23 tons of mustard gas as well as precursors for sarin and other chemicals.
 Libya officially acceded to the Chemical Weapons Convention in June 2004.

 On 12 January 2018, the United States acknowledged that Libya has destroyed its remaining chemical weapons stockpile.